How to Make an Infographic That Communicates Effectively: 9 Infographic Design Tips

 Making an infographic doesn’t have to be complicated.
 Thanks to some of the best infographic creators like Venngage and Canva, you don’t even need to have any design skills.

-These online infographic tools let you pick from hundreds of templates to suit different industries and data visualization scenarios.
+These online infographic tools like Canva let you pick from hundreds of templates to suit different industries and data visualization scenarios.
 Simply select your template, then use the drag n drop editors to add your branding, images, and text and customize it to your liking.

 Put into practice a few of my tips for infographic design, and you’ll be well on your way to creating a compelling design tailored to your audience and available for sharing, helping you drive more traffic back to your site and generate more leads.